Pett Kata Shaw

-Pett Kata Shaw is a 2022 Bangladeshi horror web series.
-It is written and directed by Nuhash Humayun.
+Pett Kata Shaw is a 2022 Bangladeshi horror web series written and directed by Nuhash Humayun.
 The series was released on online video-on-demand platform Chorki.
 Sohail Mondal, Shirin Akter Shila, Afzal Hossain, Chanchal Chowdhury, Pritom Hasan and Novera Rahman acted in the lead roles.
-The series is a modern retelling of the most shadowy and sensational scenes of traditional Bengali folktales passed down from generation to generation.
+The series presents modern retellings of traditional Bengali folktales passed down from generation to generation.

-It will have its international premiere as part of the official selection at the International Film Festival Rotterdam in 2023.
+It had its international premiere as part of the official selection at the International Film Festival Rotterdam in 2023.